How we create an inclusive working environment

 2. BAME at Tesco

-We are committed to supporting BAME (Black Asian and Minority Ethnic) colleagues and we were proud to be nominated for ‘Network of the year’ at the 2019 British Diversity Awards for our BAME at Tesco network.
+We are committed to supporting BAME (Black Asian and Minority Ethnic) colleagues and we were proud to have entered the award arena for the first time; achieving top 10 at the Ethnicity Awards in the ERG/Network category.

 The BAME at Tesco network aims to make a difference by raising awareness of diversity, culture and inclusion within Tesco, helping Tesco to serve customers from all backgrounds and communities a little better every day.
-The network’s vision is to connect colleagues from across the business, supporting and encouraging BAME colleagues to develop their careers and ensure that the wider BAME community know that Tesco is a great place to work.
+The network’s vision is to connect colleagues from all ethnicities to develop their careers and ensure Tesco is recognised as a great place to work.

-In 2019 we signed up to the Race at Work Charter and are working to implement its five calls to action to tackle barriers that ethnic minority people can face in recruitment and progression.
+In 2019 we signed up to the Race at Work Charter and are working to implement its five calls to action to tackle barriers that ethnic minority people can face.
+These include appointing an executive level champion for race, board level commitment to a zero tolerance of harassment and taking action that support ethnic minority career progression – all of which have been actioned.

 3. Disability at Tesco

-We are accredited as a ‘Disability Confident Employer’ (level 2).
-As a business, we are taking all of the core actions to be a Disability Confident employer.
-We offer activities to get the right people for our business and have programmes in place to keep and develop our disabled talent.
+We are a proud ‘Disability Confident employer’ (Level 2).
+We offer activities to get the right people for our business and have programmes in place to attract, develop and retain disabled talent.

 4. LGBTQ+ at Tesco

-LGBTQ+ at Tesco was established in 2005 and is one of the largest LGBT+ colleague networks in Europe.
+LGBTQ+ at Tesco was established in 2005 and is one of the largest LGBTQ+ colleague networks in Europe.

-We are a proud member of Stonewall Global Diversity Champions Programme and the Open for Business coalition to support LGBT+ inclusion around the world.
+We are a proud member of Stonewall Global Diversity Champions Programme and the Open for Business coalition to support LGBTQ+ inclusion around the world.

-In addition, we are also signatories of the United Nations Standards of Conduct for Business on tackling discrimination against LGBTI people.
+In addition, we are also signatories of the United Nations Standards of Conduct for Business on tackling discrimination against LGBTQ+ people.

 Women at Tesco have told us that they want to feel inspired and empowered to drive their careers forward.
 They want to be able to get advice and listen to life stories from both leaders and their peers in order to help them make the right choices.